EB-3 Visa Timeline 2026: Complete Process Breakdown

 Can I speed up the EB-3 timeline?

-Consider premium processing for I-140 ($2,965 for 15-day processing).
+Premium processing is available for I-140 ($2,965 for 15-day processing) if your employer chooses to use it.
 Respond quickly to all requests and maintain close communication with your attorney.

 Does the timeline differ by country?